docker-archive/dcus-hol-2016/open-source/README.md

 **CMD**: The main purpose of a CMD is to provide defaults for an executing container.

-3. Now we're going to build a `foodtruck-web` image from the Dockerfile.
+**Step 3:** Now we're going to build a `foodtruck-web` image from the Dockerfile.
 We will build an image from the current directory and then tag the image with our own Dockerhub ID and the image name.
 Run the command `docker build -t <Your Dockerhub ID>/foodtruck-web . ` with the Dockerhub ID that you registered with.
 Some of the output below is removed to show the individual steps of the build process.

 ```
 $ docker build -t markchurch/foodtruck-web .